dubniczky/Password-Cracker/README.md

 queue.enqueueReadBuffer(resultBuffer, CL_FALSE, 0,
                         keyCount, result, &eventQueue);

-//...
+// ...
 Switch then read next buffer

 eventQueue[0].wait();

-//...
+// ...
 Validate result
+//Back to (*) until end of file, or found result
 ```

 #### 3. Attempt: *file read optimization*

-Currently we waste a lot of time by using the **C++ iostream**, since it wants to work with **std::string**s and it makes copying to our buffer really slow.
+Currently we waste a lot of time by using **C++ iostream**, since it works with **std::string**s and it makes copying to our buffer really slow.
+Here are the steps we do with it:

 1. It copies the data from **std::ifstream** to **std::stringstream**
 2. It converts the data from **std::stringstream** to **std::string**